PaulSchweizer/MayaGameEngine/README.md

 ### Game Objects
 A Game Object is represented by a transform node in Maya.
 It can be disabled to not receive any updates from the game loop.
-On instantiation the GameObject registers itself in the GameEngine
+On instantiation the GameObject registers itself in the GameEngine.
+GameObjects can be parented to transmit signals from child to parent or vice versa.
+Colliders are using this to trigger collision events.
+More on colliders in the respective section below.

 ```python
 class GameObject(object):